Succinct Explanations With Cascading Decision Trees: Invariant-based Explanation and Explanation Path

-\textbf{Example 1} A trivial explanation is always available for any sample - the explanation that every element of the sample vector is important.
-From Fig.~\ref{fig:fulldtree}, for input vector ``Sample5'', a valid explanation is $\explanation = [1,1,1,1]$.
-This means that as long as no features change, the classification remains the same.
+\textbf{Example 1} A trivial explanation is always available for any sample on any model - the explanation that every element in the input vector is important.
+Let $f(\cdot;w)$ be the decision tree described by Figure~\ref{fig:fulldtree}, and let input $x$ be \texttt{Sample5}.
+Explanation $e^f(x;w) = (1,1,1,1)$ is a valid explanation.
+Notice that $\{i:e^f(x;w)_i = 0\} = \emptyset$, which means that as long as no features change, the output of the model remains the same.
+In this example, $|e^f(x;w)| = 4$.

 \textbf{Example 2} In general, a shorter explanation can be extracted from classic decision trees.
-As an example, the explanation of ``Sample5'' from the decision tree in Fig.~\ref{fig:fulldtree} is the explanation that keeps only the elements in the decision path of the tree: $\explanation = [1,1,1,0]$.
+As an example, the explanation for $x=$\texttt{Sample5} on the decision tree in Figure~\ref{fig:fulldtree} is the explanation that keeps only the elements in the decision path of the tree: $e^f(x;w) = (1,1,1,0)$.
 This is the commonly accepted approach to explanations of decision tree classifications.
+In this example, $|e^f(x;w)| = 3$.

-\textbf{Example 3} An even shorter explanation is possible with cascading decision trees.
-Looking again to ``Sample5'' as classified by the cascading decision tree in Fig.~\ref{fig:casdtree}, a valid explanation keeps only ``Feature 4'' - $\explanation = [0,0,0,1]$.
-Although changes to ``Feature 1-3'' may change the decision path, the classification remains the same as long as ``Feature 4'' is unchanged.
+\textbf{Example 3} An even shorter explanation is possible with Cascading Decision Trees.
+Looking to $x=$\texttt{Sample5} as classified by the Cascading Decision Trees in Figure~\ref{fig:casdtree}, a valid explanation keeps only \texttt{Feature 4}: $e^f(x;w) = (0,0,0,1)$.
+Although changes to \texttt{Feature 1-3} may change the decision path, the output remains the same as long as \texttt{Feature 4} is unchanged.
+In this example, $|e^f(x;w)| = 1$.

-A explanatory model is valid if and only if the provided explanation is valid for all possible inputs, that is: $ \forall x \in 2^n.\ isValid(M^{+}(x), x) $.
-We note that a valid explanatory model only needs to correctly \textit{explain} its classifications for all inputs - not correctly classify all inputs.

-The above definition of a valid explanation is always true of the decision path of a classic decision tree.
-This aligns with the notion that the decision path of a classification in a classic decision tree is a valid explanation for the resultant classification of a sample.
-As we will show, this definition of a valid explanation is also always true of the shortened ``explanation path'' we propose with our cascading decision trees.
-Cascading decision trees provide explanations only over samples classified as positive, though the definition is more general.
+\begin{definition}[Valid Explanatory Model] The pair of $M = (f,e^f)$ is called an explanatory model, where $f$ is the original model and $e^f$ is the associated explanation.
+An explanatory model $M = (f,e^f)$ is valid if and only if $e^f(x;w)$ is valid for all $x\in\mathcal{X}$. \end{definition}